photoshelter/lazytree-react/README.md

 ### LazyTree component

-The top-level LazyTree component maintains an internal data structure representing the tree state, where a given node is:
+The top-level LazyTree component maintains an internal data structure representing the tree state, where a given node is ...

 - expanded (children deployed) or collapsed (children not deployed)
 - deployed (parent expanded) or not deployed (parent collapsed)